Health insurance in Germany: the intro you should really read first

 - Easier and faster access to specialists, senior staff at hospital.

-- Each relative with no income of their own will require an additional paid policy, leading to more costs.
-This might offset the savings on your own policy.
+- Each relative with no income will need an additional paid policy.

 - It’s a lot harder to understand offers and terms in a crowded market.

-- Coming back to the public system after being in the private one is also extremely difficult if not impossible for freelancers.
+- Coming back to the public system is extremely difficult if not impossible for freelancers.